I have worked on many and varied projects over the years. Here are the major ones that are wither shelved or released in to the wild.

 New Metal Army sought to bring together as much of the world of heavy metal in to one place on the internet.
 It ran from 2006 until 2014.

 New Metal Army was a website and a set of internet bots that scraped news, heavy metal and general music websites for news about heavy metal bands.
-Using natural language parsing, basic machine learning and pattern matching the disparate sources were colated together to create one coherent news stream.
+Using natural language parsing, basic machine learning and pattern matching the disparate sources were collated together to create one coherent news stream.

 As well as news, gigs from around the world were collated presenting the user with views of gigs in their country, county and city.
 If tickets were available the user was given the opportunity to buy tickets.